CAPEC-516: Hardware Component Substitution During Baselining

 This table shows the other attack patterns and high level categories that are related to this attack pattern.
 These relationships are defined as ChildOf and ParentOf, and give insight to similar items that may exist at higher and lower levels of abstraction.
 In addition, relationships such as CanFollow, PeerOf, and CanAlsoBe are defined to show similar attack patterns that the user may want to explore.

 Standard Attack Pattern - A standard level attack pattern in CAPEC is focused on a specific methodology or technique used in an attack.
 It is often seen as a singular piece of a fully executed attack.
 A standard attack pattern is meant to provide sufficient details to understand the specific technique and how it attempts to accomplish a desired goal.
 A standard level attack pattern is a specific type of a more abstract meta level attack pattern.

 The adversary will need either physical access or be able to supply malicious hardware components to the product development facility.

 Resources to maliciously construct/alter hardware components used for testing by the supplier.

 Resources to physically infiltrate supplier.

-An attacker supplies the product development facility of a network security device with a hardware component that is used to simulate large volumes of network traffic.
+An adversary supplies the product development facility of a network security device with a hardware component that is used to simulate large volumes of network traffic.
 The device claims in logs, stats, and via the display panel to be pumping out very large quantities of network traffic, when it is in fact putting out very low volumes.
-The developed product is adjusted and configured to handle the what it believes to be a heavy network load, but when deployed at the victim site the large volumes of network traffic are dropped instead of being processed by the network security device.
-This allows the attacker an advantage when attacking the victim in that the attacker's presence may not be detected by the device.
+The developed product is adjusted and configured to handle what it believes to be a heavy network load, but when deployed at the victim site the large volumes of network traffic are dropped instead of being processed by the network security device.
+This allows the adversary an advantage when attacking the victim in that the adversary's presence may not be detected by the device.